 According to our guide Turtle, My Son Sanctuary is the most popular tourist attraction in Hoi An.
 It’s a Hindu sanctuary dedicated to the worship of Shiva.
 Often referred to as a “mini Angkor Wat”, it’s a UNESCO World Heritage Site that was built by the Cham people of Vietnam between the 4th and 14th centuries.
 If you enjoy visiting temples and ancient ruins, then My Son Sanctuary makes for an interesting day trip from Hoi An.

-Length of Tour: At least 6 hrs / Cost: USD 20 per person (group tour)
+Length of Tour: At least 4 hrs / Cost: Starts at USD 10 per person (group tour)

 4. Take a Day Trip to the Imperial City of Huế